-Dr. Gary Cordner: What I had in mind with external conditions are things in the community such as crime, fear of crime and so forth.
+Dr. Gary Cordner: External is really outside the boundaries of the agency itself and internal is inside the agency.
+What I had in mind with external conditions are things in the community such as crime, fear of crime and so forth.
 I think of it as situational awareness.
-One of the things that the police agency ought to want to know about what is going on in its jurisdiction to enable it to be as effective as possible.
-External is really outside the boundaries of the agency itself and internal is inside the agency.
-The conditions inside the organization including conditions for employee and so forth.
-I'm reminded of a work that was done in the Madison Wisconsin Police Department in the 1990s.
-They developed what they call an inside-out approach.
-The chief of the time, David Cooper, came to the conclusion that the first thing he needed to do in the department changed the way he managed the agency and change the conditions inside the police department so that people are treated with more respect and there was procedural justice inside the agency.
-Once that was accomplished, then he can be more demanding of officers and employees in terms of changing the way they did their work with the public – treating the public with respect and professionalism.
-Taking that phrase, inside-out approach makes a lot of sense.
+One of the things that the police agency ought to want to know about is what is going on in its jurisdiction, to enable it to be as effective as possible.
+The conditions inside the organization include conditions for employees and so forth.
+I’m reminded of work that was done in the Madison Wisconsin Police Department in the 1990s.
+They developed what they called an inside-out approach.
+The chief of the time, David Couper, came to the conclusion that the first thing he needed to do in the department was change the way he managed the agency and change the conditions inside the police department so that people are treated with more respect and there was procedural justice inside the agency.
+Once that was accomplished, then he could be more demanding of officers and employees in terms of changing the way they did their work with the public – treating the public with respect and professionalism.
+That phrase, inside-out approach makes a lot of sense.
 It emphasizes that internal conditions in the police department really matter because it can be a necessary prerequisite to trying to ask employees and the organization to do a better job.

 Audience Question: How is CompStat related to the Evidence-Based Policing approach?

 Dr. Gary Cordner: CompStat has been around now for a couple of decades, it came out of NYPD.
-I think as CompStat was originally designed.
-It was almost entirely focused on reducing crime so in that sense, this framework of EBP I would say is broader than CompStat because it tries to emphasize that there's a whole range of outcomes that matter and crime is one – arguably the most serious one, or the top priority, maybe.
-But it's only one.
+I think as CompStat was originally designed, it was almost entirely focused on reducing crime so in that sense, this framework of EBP is broader than CompStat because it tries to emphasize that there’s a whole range of outcomes that matter and crime is one – arguably the most serious one, or the top priority, maybe.
+But it’s only one.

 Audience Question: How do you determine which outcome is more important when you have limited resources in terms of implementing the options you’ve come up with?

-Dr. Gary Cordner: That's a big question.
-I don't think there's a scientific answer to that.
-I suppose you could in any particular jurisdiction, do some public survey and find out from the people the relative importance let's say of those seven outcomes and then adjust the PD's attention based on the public's ranking or rating of that.
-That would be quite an exercise and on top of that, I think a lot of places, the public's rating or ranking will change over time depending on what happened last night.
-To make it even worse, it might feel like the public's view of what's most important might depend on what happened last night a thousand miles away that they read about on the internet.
+Dr. Gary Cordner: That’s a big question.
+I don’t think there’s a scientific answer to that.
+I suppose you could, in any particular jurisdiction, do some public survey and find out from the people the relative importance let’s say of those seven outcomes and then adjust the PD’s attention based on the public’s ranking or rating of that.
+That would be quite an exercise and on top of that, I think a lot of places, the public’s rating or ranking will change over time depending on what happened last night.
+To make it even worse, it might feel like the public’s view of what’s most important might depend on what happened last night a thousand miles away that they read about on the internet.
 I think getting public input about what are the most important outcomes will be a smart thing to do and will be helpful.
-Ultimately, I think that's why we pay police executives big bucks.
-That's where their wisdom, experience, and judgment has to come into play.
-Again, I don't think there's an equation for this necessarily.
+Ultimately, though, I think this is why we pay police executives the big bucks.
+Their wisdom, experience, and judgment has to come into play.
+Again, I don’t think there’s an equation for this necessarily.
 It varies from place to place.
-The town I happen to live in right now, I think the biggest complaint about people is that they have a hard time crossing Main Street because drivers don't slow down for people in crosswalks.
-Probably that's not the biggest issue for others but in the PD here where I live, maybe that's the most important outcome and they should devote a lot of attention to that because in people's mind that's very serious here.
+The town I happen to live in right now, I think the biggest complaint is that pedestrians have a hard time crossing Main Street because drivers don’t slow down for people in crosswalks.
+Probably that’s not the biggest issue for every city and town but in the PD here where I live, maybe that’s the most important outcome and they should devote a lot of attention to that because in people’s mind that’s very serious here.
 Other places have relative priorities that will be a lot different.
-Ultimately, you'll have to figure out priorities.
+Ultimately, you’ll have to figure out priorities.

 Audience Question: Do you find that some law enforcement agencies on a county level, for example, don’t wish to share EBP practices?
 If so, why does that happen and what could be done to overcome this obstacle?